tomjoht/tomjoht.github.io/_posts/2016/3/2012-03-24-xeditor-xml-editor-for-your-cms-or-ccms.md

 Here are a few questions you might have while working with Xeditor demo:

 **Where do the images get uploaded to and the documents get saved to?**
-Remember this is just a demo.
+<br/>Remember this is just a demo.
 Xeditor doesn't manage content itself.
 You use Xeditor with your CMS, so the images and documents would get saved to your CMS.

 **What kinds of XML schemas are available?**
-Xeditor supports DITA out of the box, including DITA maps and any customizations.
+<br/>Xeditor supports DITA out of the box, including DITA maps and any customizations.
 You can also configure Xeditor with your custom XML schemas as well.

 **What if I want to add custom element buttons to the ribbon?**
-You can extend and configure Xeditor's ribbon with additional buttons.
+<br/>You can extend and configure Xeditor's ribbon with additional buttons.
 For example, if you regularly use the same element, you can add a button for that element on the ribbon.
 Adding additional buttons requires just a few lines of JavaScript that even a novice can pick up.

 **How does Xeditor differ from OxygenXML?**
-Here are several distinguishing characteristics of Xeditor:
+<br/>Here are several distinguishing characteristics of Xeditor:
 * Xeditor provides more of a Word-like interface to authoring your XML content.
 The goal of Xeditor is to hide complex XML structures for every author with an intuitive usable interface.
 * Xeditor has a built-in review system that allows you to easily add comments and even turn on track changes.
 * Although Xeditor is a web-based editor, it also works offline.
 You can load your content or write new content without any internet connection.
 When you are online again, Xeditor syncs the content with your CMS.
 * Xeditor supports extremely large documents (larger than 50MB and thousands of pages).

 **How do you know what elements are valid to insert at each point?**
-Xeditor has a integrated real-time validation based on the configuration of your XSD/DTD.
+<br/>Xeditor has a integrated real-time validation based on the configuration of your XSD/DTD.
 The editor monitors your cursor and allows you to insert only valid elements at a specific position.

 ## Intuitive authoring interfaces